nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationstatement.md

   </tr>
 </table>

-The `Encounter` within which the medication was authorised.
+The `Encounter` within which the medication/medical device was authorised.

 As per base profile guidance.